 A masculine noun in Old English.
 In Greek, Italic, Celtic, Armenian the cognate words now mean only "month."
 Greek selene (Lesbian selanna) is from selas "light, brightness (of heavenly bodies)."
 Old Norse also had tungl "moon," ("replacing mani in prose" - Buck), evidently an older Germanic word for "heavenly body," cognate with Gothic tuggl, Old English tungol "heavenly body, constellation," of unknown origin or connection.
 Hence Old Norse tunglfylling "lunation," tunglœrr "lunatic" (adj.).

 Extended 1665 to satellites of other planets.
 To shoot the moon "leave without paying rent" is British slang from c.
 1823; card-playing sense perhaps influenced by gambler's shoot the works (1922) "go for broke" in shooting dice.
 The moon race and the U.S. space program of the 1960s inspired a number of coinages, including, from those skeptical of the benefits to be gained, moondoggle (based on boondoggle).
-The man in the moon is mentioned since early 14c.; he carries a bundle of thorn-twigs and is accompanied by a dog.
+The man in the moon "fancied semblance of a man seen in the disk of the full moon" is mentioned since early 14c.; he carries a bundle of thorn-twigs and is accompanied by a dog.
 Some Japanese, however, see a rice-cake-making rabbit in the moon.